chuckcscccl/rustlr/chapter4.md

 Note the following differences between this grammar and the one presented in [Chapter 2][chap2]:

-1. There are no semantic actions but for one of the rules
+1. There are no semantic actions
 2. There is no "absyntype" or "valuetype" declaration
 3. Only the types of values carried by certain terminal symbols must be declared (with `typedterminal`).
 4. The non-terminal symbol on the left-hand side of a production rule may carry a label.
 This label will become the name of the enum variant to be created.